project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

 In case you are running a version lesser than 1.4, ensure that you execute the following command:

-- Run the default `cassandra.cql` file  \\ Creates schema and tables until release-1.3.
+- Run `cassandra.cql` file  |\ Creates schema and tables until release-1.3.

-Executing the command, ensures that your schemas and tables fall in line with upgradtion requirements.
+Executing the command, ensures that your schemas and tables fall in line with upgradation requirements.

 **Note:** Ignore the errors, if you encounter any while executing the command, These errors are fixed in later releases.